Bell Global Limited and Bell Global NZ Limited Terms and Conditions of Trade - Dated May 2020

 "Document" includes any message sent by facsimile or electronic transmission including attachments to any electronic transmission and all such documents shall be deemed to be ‘in writing";

-"Electronic Transmission" includes any form of electronic transmission through the internet and or world wide web of written messages and documents;
+"Electronic Transmission" includes any form of electronic transmission through the internet, telephone network and or world wide web of written messages and documents;

 "Goods" means any products sold by the Seller;